qianyu-dlut/qianyu-dlut.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024* Huawei Special Scholarship (6/152)
-- *2022-2024* First-class Scholarship
+- *2022-2024* Postgraduate First-class Scholarship
 - *2022* Golden Prize in The 2020 International Genetically Engineered Machine Competition (iGEM)
-- *2019-2022* Campus Culture and Sports Awards
+- *2019-2022* Campus Culture and Sports Awards at School Level
-- *2022* Second Place in Top Ten Singers Contest🎵 in Dalian University of Technology
+- *2022* 🎵 Second Place in Top Ten Singers Contest in Dalian University of Technology

 # 📖 Educations
 - *2022.09 - now*, Persuing the M.S. in Information and Communication Engineering at [Dalian University of Technology](https://www.dlut.edu.cn/) .